nguyencam275/Projects/README.md

 The project involves analyzing a large data set and creating visualizations to draw insight about student adaptivity to online learning.
 This project was done using R.

 ## Data Translation Assignment
-The project involves analyzing a large data set and creating different types of visualizations.
+The project involves analyzing a large data set and utilizing different types of visualizations to communicate a story.
 This project was done using R.

 ## Nguyen_Project1
 This project involves using SQL queries to analyze data and draw business insights